FartLabs/jsonx_docs/docs/02_playgrounds/02_handbook.md

 ## Use

-To use a playground, let's take a look at the parts that make up one playground.
+To use a playground, let's take a look at the parts that make up one playground: code editor, version dropdown, play button, console, and share button.

 > [!NOTE]
 >